MicrosoftDocs/customer-voice/fp-docs/survey-text-format.md

 > ![Formatting applied to a survey](media/survey-text-format.png "Formatting applied to a survey")

 > [!NOTE]
-> You can also format the thank you message and footer text by using the formatting toolbar.
+> The thank-you message and footer text are available in the **Settings** pane.
+You can format them by using the formatting toolbar.
 More information: [Survey response options](invite-settings.md#survey-response-options)

 ### See also